evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

     };
   })();

-  // Calculates the boundaries of the habitable zone
-  // var habitableZone = (function() {
+  // Calculates the location of the habitable zone var habitableZone = (function() {
-  //   var innerEdgeMultiplier: 0.84, // The distance in AUs of the inner edge of the habitable zone
-  //     outerEdgeMultiplier: 1.7;   // The distance in AUs of the outer edge of the habitable zone
+    var innerEdgeMultiplier = 0.84, // The distance in AUs of the inner edge of the habitable zone outerEdgeMultiplier = 1.7;   // The distance in AUs of the outer edge of the habitable zone

-  //     // Returns the distance of the outer edge of the habitable zone form the Sun in meters.
+    // Returns the distance of the outer edge of the habitable zone form the Sun in meters.
-  //   // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1).
+    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function outerDistanceMeters(massOfTheSunRatio) {
-  //   function outerDistanceMeters(massOfTheSun) {
-  //     var newSunLuminocity = Math.pow(physics.constants.massOfTheSun, 3);
+      var newSunLuminocity = Math.pow(massOfTheSunRatio, 3);
-  //     return Math.sqrt(newSunLuminocity) * constants.habitableZoneOuterEdgeMultiplier * constants.earthSunDistanceMeters;
+      return Math.sqrt(newSunLuminocity) * outerEdgeMultiplier * physics.constants.earthSunDistanceMeters;
-  //   }
+    }

-  //   // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
+    // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
-  //   // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1).
+    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function outerDistancePixels(massOfTheSunRatio) {
-  //   function outerDistancePixels(massOfTheSun) {
-  //     return habitableZoneOuterDistanceMeters(physics.constants.massOfTheSun) / constants.scaleFactor;
+      return outerDistanceMeters(massOfTheSunRatio) / physics.constants.scaleFactor;
-  //   }
+    }

-  //   // Returns the distance of the inner edge of the habitable zone form the Sun in meters.
+    // Returns the distance of the inner edge of the habitable zone form the Sun in meters.
-  //   // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1).
+    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function innerDistanceMeters(massOfTheSunRatio) {
-  //   function innerDistanceMeters(massOfTheSun) {
-  //     var newSunLuminocity = Math.pow(physics.constants.massOfTheSun, 3);
+      var newSunLuminocity = Math.pow(massOfTheSunRatio, 3);
-  //     return Math.sqrt(newSunLuminocity) * constants.habitableZoneInnerEdgeMultiplier * constants.earthSunDistanceMeters;
+      return Math.sqrt(newSunLuminocity) * innerEdgeMultiplier * physics.constants.earthSunDistanceMeters;
-  //   }
+    }

-  //   // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
+    // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
-  //   // `massOfTheSun` is a proportion of normal mass of the Sun (default is 1).
+    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function innerDistancePixels(massOfTheSunRatio) {
-  //   function innerDistancePixels(massOfTheSun) {
-  //     return habitableZoneInnerDistanceMeters(physics.constants.massOfTheSun) / constants.scaleFactor;
+      return innerDistanceMeters(massOfTheSunRatio) / physics.constants.scaleFactor;
-  //   }
+    }

-  //   return {
+    return {
-  //     outerDistancePixels: outerDistancePixels,
+      outerDistancePixels: outerDistancePixels,
-  //     innerDistancePixels: innerDistancePixels
+      innerDistancePixels: innerDistancePixels
-  //   };
+    };
-  // })();
+  })();

   // Calculates the position of the Earth var physics = (function() {